codyngpriest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # This is a function that prints a string, followed by a new line, to stdout.
 4. I can only go one way.
 I've not got a reverse gear
 # This is a function that prints a string, in reverse, followed by a new line.
+5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
+# This is a function that reverse a string